Commerical Drone Photographer and Videographer

 An orthomosaic map, orthophotograph, orthophoto or orthoimage is a composite or tiled aerial (drone) photograph with a uniform scale.
 In other words, the image has been corrected to remove distortion so that distances can be measured the way they would be on a map.
 Images we have produced can cover extreme detail such as each individual roof granule on large commercial roofs measuring acres in size.

-We photographed entire subdivisions covering hundreds of acres to produce images that can be used as a GIS layer or viewed as tiles with Google Maps and are more up-to-date and at a higher resolution than the images normally available with Google Maps.
+We have photographed entire subdivisions covering hundreds of acres to produce images that can be used as a GIS layer or viewed as tiles with Google Maps and are more up-to-date and at a higher resolution than the images normally available with Google Maps.
 For these 2D orthomosaic maps, we fly a single grid over the area with enough overlap between images to allow correct stitching or tiling of up to thousands of images into a final image.

 For clients who want to be able to rotate the image like a CAD drawing to see not only a top view but also details of the front and sides of structures, we fly a 3D mission which involves multiple passes with the camera at an oblique angle.